william10000/houston_covid19_vaccine_monitor/README.md

 # BVP

 - Run on VM or in container.
-This should cost just a few dollars/month.
+This should cost just a few dollars/month since it's such a lightweight process.
 - Don't use persistent datastore b/c #bvp
 - Save html contents of https://houstonemergency.org/covid-19-vaccines/ to memory.
 - Wait 60s